• HOME

 Porto, Miragaia

-The pastel-colored houses and the ones with the facades covered in tiles are enthralling.
-Miragaia was one of my favorite districts in Porto, and I felt it as much more authentic than the Ribeira.
+The pastel-colored houses and the ones with facades covered in tiles are enthralling.
+Miragaia was one of my favorite districts in Porto, and I felt it was much more authentic than the Ribeira.
 One of my favorite spots was the square along Rua Nova de Alfândega, where you can see a beautiful mural by Daniel Eime.
 It’s an excellent spot to stop by for a while, watching the locals sitting and chatting at one of the tables right under the mural.

 Tip: If you like Street Art, check out the Porto Half-Day Street Art Tour.